NMU to Host First International Poetry, Music, and Dance Festival

 One of the original members of Le Groupe de la Place Royale in Montreal, Formolo is also the former artistic director of Regina Modern Dance Works.
 She will be accompanied by Marquette Senior High School student and dancer Clara Biolo Thompson.

-Desire is sponsored by the English honor society Sigma Tau Delta and the NMU departments of English, Music and Modern Languages and Literatures.
+Desire is sponsored by the English honor society Sigma Tau Delta and the NMU departments of English, Music and Languages, Literatures and International Studies.